abledaccess/UIOFive/README.txt

 FSSFive's Strength's

-1. As stated above, fully coded in HTML5 and hNews Microformat compatible.
+1. As stated above, HTML5 and hNews Microformat compatible.
 2. FSSFive is aligned to the 12 column 960 grid system <http://960.gs>.
-3. Restyled main navigation links that look and act like "buttons."
-4. Even though comments are functioning/looking properly and are threaded, it is recommended you only allow threaded comments to be threaded 5 levels deep.
+3. Even though comments are functioning/looking properly and are threaded, it is recommended you only allow threaded comments to be threaded 5 levels deep.
 Any levels deeper comments begin appearing "cramped" (short horizontal reading lines).
-5. uiOptions <http://wiki.fluidproject.org/display/fluid/UI+Options+API> compatible.
+4. uiOptions <http://wiki.fluidproject.org/display/fluid/UI+Options+API> compatible.
 And coming soon.
-6. Responsive.
+5. Responsive.
 Scales from mobile to desktop browsing environments.
 And everything in between.
-7. A full CSS3 and HTML5 custom build of Modernizr <http://modernizr.com> is running on FSSFive.
+6. A full CSS3 and HTML5 custom build of Modernizr <http://modernizr.com> is running on FSSFive.
 Including response.js to handle (as in allowing) media queries to function in IE 8 and below.
-8. Plenty, but not all, regular id and class hooks throughout the theme to allow for predictable and additional WordPress customization.
+7. Plenty, but not all, regular id and class hooks throughout the theme to allow for predictable and additional WordPress customization.
-9. SEO friendly page titles.
+8. SEO friendly page titles.
-10. Still very much under development.
+9. Still very much under development.
 Please direct any concerns, suggestions and issues you may be experiencing to FSSFive developer; http://abledaccess.com/contact/.
 Or here, my Github repo.
 Thanks.

-FSSFive's Weakness' (which, as I stated above, will continue to be addressed and improved)
+FSSFive's Weakness' (which, as I said above, will continue to be addressed and improved)

 1. No current page indication in the main navigation menu.
 2. Backwards compatibility?
 While Infusion (FSSs parent framework) boasts support for legacy browsers, IE6 included, and, as of version 3.2, WordPress has dropped support for said browser, FSSFive makes no such guarantees support is provided.
 FSSFive was developed and has been testing both on recent releases of WordPress -- no earlier than 3.1 -- and with an array of modern browsers.
 Or in other words the CSS3 box-sizing property is used which will cause positioning inconsistencies in browsers that don't recognize CSS3.
 But more testing is currently pending.